Hair breakage at the crown is more common than most women think. This article will talk about:

 Why do I have so much hair breakage at the crown?

-Natural hair damage can happen anywhere along your hair and it can be caused by several things.
+Hair damage can happen anywhere along your hair and it can be caused by several things.
 But hair breakage at the crown is an especially common problem because that area can be subjected to a lot of stress and handling when we style our hair and go about our daily routines.

 Whether it is from dry hair, heat, or chemical damage; from tight, pulled-back hairstyles like buns and braids; from rough detangling; or from rubbing and irritation from hats or headscarves—hair damage at the crown can be very distressing.

 Luckily, with a little TLC and patience, hair breakage at the crown is entirely fixable.
-You’ve made it this far on your natural hair journey, so don’t give up hope now.
-Healthy natural hair is attainable and worth it!

 Everyone’s hair is different, so what works well for some people might not work as well for you.
 Do your research, keep an open mind, experiment with different products, and always stay patient with yourself.
 Repairing damaged hair can take a lot of time, but you’ll be so glad you stuck with it.